 You could be throwing away money weekly if you are placing any of these foods in the fridge.
 I know I would place basil in the fridge all the time!
 I hope you find this list useful.
 If you would like more lists like this please let me know.
 I also have hundreds of other budget tips HERE for you to check out.

 There are so many little things you can do today to save money.
-Remember every penny counts.
+Remember every penny counts and storing food properly can help you save tons.

 Those cold temperatures are bad for potatoes.
 The potato starch turns into sugar.
 The problem is that is the flavor of the potato changes and it is NOT a good change 😉 What you want to do is store the potatoes in a paper bag ( I use one from the market) in a pantry) Sunlight is also bad for potatoes.